TurakhiaLab/metaWEPP/README.md

 The `config.yaml` file has the following arguments:

 1. `KRAKEN_DB` - Name of the Kraken database.
-2. `KRAKEN_REPORT` - Name of the Kraken report.
-(This tells you a report of what has been classified by Kraken)
-3. `KRAKEN_OUTPUT` - Name of the Kraken output.
-(This tells you which reads were mapped to the corresponding genome)
-4. `SIMULATION_TOOL` - Input `"MeSS"` to simulate reads with MeSS, or input `"None"` to provide your own reads.
+2. `SIMULATION_TOOL` - Input `"MeSS"` to simulate reads with MeSS, or input `"None"` to provide your own reads.
-5. `COVERAGE` - MESS's genomic coverage - Learn more about MESS's coverage calculation [here](https://metagenlab.github.io/MeSS/guide/simulate/coverage/).
+3. `COVERAGE` - MESS's genomic coverage - Learn more about MESS's coverage calculation [here](https://metagenlab.github.io/MeSS/guide/simulate/coverage/).
-6. `REF` - The reference genome in fasta.
+4. `REF` - The reference genome in fasta.
-7. `TREE` - The Mutation-Annotated Tree.
+5. `TREE` - The Mutation-Annotated Tree.
-8. `TARGET_TAXIDS` - The taxids to be analyzed.
+6. `TARGET_TAXIDS` - The taxids to be analyzed.
-9. `METAGENOMIC_REF` - Reference mixed fasta file if simulating with MeSS.
+7. `METAGENOMIC_REF` - Reference mixed fasta file if simulating with MeSS.
-10. `CLADE_IDX` - Clade index for inferring lineages from MAT: Generally '1' for SARS-CoV-2 MAT and '0' for other MATs.
+8. `CLADE_IDX` - Clade index for inferring lineages from MAT: Generally '1' for SARS-CoV-2 MAT and '0' for other MATs.
-11. `PRIMER_BED` - BED file for primers.
+9. `PRIMER_BED` - BED file for primers.
 These are located in the `WEPP/primers` directory.
-12. `FQ1` - R1 reads in `readname_R1.fastq.gz` format.
-13. `FQ2` - R2 reads in `readname_R2.fastq.gz` format.
-1. `KRAKEN_DB` - Name of the Kraken database.
-2. `KRAKEN_REPORT` - Name of the Kraken report.
-(This tells you a report of what has been classified by Kraken)
-3. `KRAKEN_OUTPUT` - Name of the Kraken output.
-(This tells you which reads were mapped to the corresponding genome)
-4. `SIMULATION_TOOL` - Input `"MeSS"` to simulate reads with MeSS, or input `"None"` to provide your own reads.
-5. `COVERAGE` - MESS's genomic coverage - Learn more about MESS's coverage calculation [here](https://metagenlab.github.io/MeSS/guide/simulate/coverage/).
-6. `REF` - The reference genome in fasta.
-7. `TREE` - The Mutation-Annotated Tree.
-8. `TARGET_TAXIDS` - The taxids to be analyzed.
-9. `METAGENOMIC_REF` - Reference mixed fasta file if simulating with MeSS.
-10. `CLADE_IDX` - Clade index for inferring lineages from MAT: Generally '1' for SARS-CoV-2 MAT and '0' for other MATs.
-11. `PRIMER_BED` - BED file for primers.
-These are located in the `WEPP/primers` directory.
-12. `FQ1` - R1 reads in `readname_R1.fastq.gz` format.
+10. `FQ1` - R1 reads in `readname_R1.fastq.gz` format.
-13. `FQ2` - R2 reads in `readname_R2.fastq.gz` format.
+11. `FQ2` - R2 reads in `readname_R2.fastq.gz` format.
+12. `SEQUENCING_TYPE` - `"d"` for paired end reads, `"s"` for single ended reads.

 ⚠️ If you are providing your own metagenomic wastewater reads, you must provide reference genomes (in the example above, `NC_045512v2.fa`) and a MAT.

 ⚠️ If you are simulating with MeSS, along with the reference genomes and MAT, you must also provide a reference mixed genome in fasta.
 In the quick start, the `filtered_genomes.fa` is the reference fasta file, and it must be a mixed genome sample.

 ---
 ##  <a name="build-database"></a> Building Kraken Databases